BonsonW/slorado/README.md

 Binaries for the CPU-only version are not provided as basecalling on the CPU is impractically slow.
 Nevertheless, the CPU-only version is easier to build compared to the GPU version (see [below](#compilation-and-running)).

-Refer to [troubleshoot](docs/troubleshoot.md) for help on resolving common problems.
+Refer to [troubleshoot](docs/troubleshoot.md) for help resolving common problems.

 ## Compilation and running